- abandonment and rejection victimize 40,000 children each year

 Each year, 40,000 children fall victim to rejection and abandonment in Sri Lanka.

-How much may it cost you to save lives?
+What can you spare to save lives?

-When there’s a free spot in one of our shelters, together with local Churches, we go out, search for and find rejected and abandoned children where they lead their homeless life.
+With your support and together with local Churches, we go out, search for and find rejected and abandoned children where they lead their homeless life.

 Our 13:34 program, that takes at least one year, starts with the analysis and plan.